ggmolly/molly-cafe/README.md

 The `services` part of the code, is where we gather the state of specific services running through `systemd`, and where we gather the state of `docker` containers.

 This part of the code is completely done using polling, so I made the choice of also making it real-time, meaning that any change to a `docker` container or a `systemd` service will be broadcasted instantly.

+### Watchdogs

+Currently each `watchdog` is a goroutine, and each `watchdog` is started in the `init` function.

+A `watchdog` is a goroutine that will poll a specific value, and if the value is different from the previous one, it will update the corresponding packet, and broadcast it to the clients, and then sleep for a specific amount of time.

 | File | Description | Remarks |
 | :--- | :--- | ---: |